neuml/cord19q/README.md

 COVID-19 Open Research Dataset (CORD-19) is a free resource of scholarly articles, aggregated by a coalition of leading research groups, about COVID-19 and the coronavirus family of viruses.
 The dataset can be found on [Semantic Scholar](https://pages.semanticscholar.org/coronavirus-research) and there is a research challenge on [Kaggle](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).

 This project builds an index over the CORD-19 dataset to assist with analysis and data discovery.
 A series of tasks were explored to identify relevant articles and help find answers to key scientific questions on a number of COVID-19 research topics.

-The tech stack is built on Python and creates a sentence embeddings index with FastText + BM25.
-Background on this method can be found in this [Medium article](https://towardsdatascience.com/building-a-sentence-embedding-index-with-fasttext-and-bm25-f07e7148d240) and an existing repository using this method [codequestion](https://github.com/neuml/codequestion).

 ### Tasks
 The following files show queries for the Top 10 matches for each task provided in the CORD-19-research-challenge competition using this method.